-NEW YORK, Dec 21 (Reuters) - U.S. Treasuries rallied on Friday as investors sought safety after a split in the Republican party reduced the chances Washington will reach a deal this year to avoid a package of tax hikes and spending cuts set to start in 2013.
+NEW YORK, Dec 21 (Reuters) - U.S. Treasuries rallied on Friday as investors bought safe-haven U.S. debt after a split in the Republican party reduced the chances of Washington averting before year-end a $600 billion fiscal crunch in 2013.

-Yields on 10-year Treasuries extended a fall late Thursday after House of Representatives Speaker John Boehner acknowledged his bill lacked the votes to pass.
+Yields on 10-year Treasuries extended Thursday’s falls after House of Representatives Speaker John Boehner acknowledged his bill lacked the votes to pass.

 “It’s all about the ‘Plan B’ failure last night.
 That triggered a huge selloff in equities so Treasuries are rallying,” said Thomas Simons, money market economist at Jefferies & Co. in New York.

-The development sent the benchmark 10-year Treasury note up 13/32 in price, and its yield eased to 1.76 percent from 1.80 percent on Wednesday.
+The development sent the benchmark 10-year Treasury note up 14/32 in price; its yield eased to 1.75 percent from 1.80 percent on Wednesday.

-The 30-year Treasury bond rose more than a point in price, driving the yield down to 2.93 percent from 2.98 percent late Wednesday afternoon.
+The 30-year Treasury bond rose more than a point in price; its yield eased to 2.93 percent from 2.98 percent late Wednesday afternoon.

 Earlier this week, the U.S. benchmark 10-year yield rose to an eight-week high of 1.847 percent on rising optimism that a budget deal was close.

-Ten-year yields could pull further away from those highs, traders and strategists said, though if a compromise is reached before year end, the rally in safe-haven debt could be curbed.
+Ten-year yields could pull further away from those highs, traders and strategists said.
+If a compromise were reached before year end, that could curb the rally in safe-haven debt, they added.